Ethical hacking vs Penetration testing:

 - Metasploit – Used to exploit the system.

-Get certified in Ethical Hacking today with our online Ethical Hacking course!
+Get certified in Ethical Hacking today with our Ethical Hacking course online!

 Scanning is the second stage of information gathering where the hacker tries to do a deep search into the system to look for valuable information.
 Ethical hackers tries to prevent organization’s attack use this network scanning effectively.
 The tools and techniques used for scanning are –